 WebRTC is an open-source project supported by Google, Mozilla and Opera which allows Real Time Communications conducted through any browser, including Mac Safari.
 In itself, it contains foundational components for communications among which are top quality engines for audio/video, network and more.
 All to ensure a high standard for multimedia data exchange.

 The major difficulty we’ve had to face was that, in its early viable iterations, WebRTC had been relatively new at that time, with Safari support only recently added into the roster.
 We had to be among the first few to channel this raw piece technology into a productive outlet.

-With multiple-peer video conferencing at its core, we were also tasked with building a high-end veterinarian messaging and management application.
+With multiple-peer video conferencing at its core, we were also tasked with building a high-end veterinarian telemedicine application for messaging and management.
 This meant that our product had to include every needed auxiliary feature to help doctors and their clients manage their relationships.

 Last but not least, medical secrecy and safety of user data is always a major concern in healthcare.
 For this reason, we had to adopt all needed security precautions to protect the confidentiality of veterinarians and their client bases.

 Our engineers have fully mastered WebRTC and refined this amazing piece of technology into its current shape as you can see within the veterinary telemedicine app.
 They’ve created a performant cloud-based application that addresses veterinarian issues in a brand new way and allows doctors to take their medical practice to a whole new level.